The ITIL® framework is the most widely-used framework of best practices for IT Service Management (ITSM).

-This year, in 2018, Axelos started work on the next version of ITIL.
+In 2018, Axelos started work on the next version of ITIL.
 Guess what!
-It will be called ITIL 4.
+It is called ITIL 4.

 For Project Managers, the right level to focus on is ITIL Foundation Level.
 This is the entry level certification.
 It offers you a general awareness of the key elements, concepts, and terminology used in the ITIL service lifecycle, including:

 If you were planning to move specifically into IT Project Support, you would need to work towards ITIL Practitioner level.
 It’s the next stage in your ITIL learning, and aims to improve your ability adopt and adapt ITIL in your organization.